Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-Before we explore things to do in Lyon, I should come clean and admit I haven't always loved this city.
+Before we explore these unusual things to do in Lyon, I should come clean and admit I haven't always loved this city.

 Lyon was once a darker, dingier place, not the kind you'd visit for pleasure.